-Bringing leads into your sales funnel and converting them to loyal customers and brand advocates is a process involving significant planning.
-However, even after a lead has become a loyal customer, the work is still not over.
-The focus then shifts to customer retention and enacting strategies to minimize both voluntary and involuntary churn.
+Bringing leads into your sales funnel and converting them to loyal customers and brand advocates requires significant planning.
+However, even after a lead has turned into a loyal customer, your work is still not over.
+The focus must then shift to customer retention and enacting strategies to minimize both voluntary and involuntary churn.

-Proper strategies and communication are essential for reducing voluntary churn, but involuntary churn is most often caused by the improper tools.
+Proper customer-centric strategies and communication are essential for reducing voluntary churn, but involuntary churn is most often neglected and caused by not using the right tools.

 Focusing on Involuntary Churn

 Many SaaS marketers understand the techniques necessary to reduce voluntary churn.
 However, preventing involuntary churn can be much more enigmatic, because it is often caused by technical glitches that SaaS marketing teams have not considered or tested.
 And most importantly, involuntary churn is preventable to a significant extent, which means that you can eliminate as much as 20% of this churn with little effort.

 The events that cause involuntary churn mostly related to payment processing issues—are addressed by standard tactics:

 - Soft declines are temporary authorization failures which may be successful upon re-trial of payment.

 - Insufficient funds

 - Hard declines are permanent authorization failures that cannot be recovered and should not be retried.
 We estimate that 10 to 20% of declines are hard declines.